liu00david/OLD_valorant_xp/README.md

 - Valorant installed
 - Python installed

 This bot is intended to used by anyone who plays Valorant.
 That said, this bot _performs best when a player is also active on the account_.
 The fastest ways to level up a battlepass are by playing games and by completing the daily and weekly missions.
-Though theortically speaking, one could level through the entire battlepass with just the bot by running it for approximately 400 hours (~1,600,000 XP divided by 4,000 XP per hour).
+Though, theortically speaking, one could level through the entire battlepass with just the bot by running it for approximately 400 hours (~1,600,000 XP divided by 4,000 XP per hour).

 ### (0.2) Risk acknowledgement
 I am not responsible for the possible ban or termination of an account for using this program.
 Riot (the developer) _likely_ does not condone this.
 Though, over three separate accounts, I have ran this bot for over 40 hours cumulatively (as of 9/27/20), and have not recieved any warning or ban.
 See (1.3) for possible reasons why I have not been banned.